1South Sea Company collapsion

 The company that used to make coral snake antivenom stopped producing it in 2003, finding that its production was unprofitable.
 USA’s stock of coral snake antivenom expired in 2008, but the FDA has extended its expiry date ever since to keep what is left available to the public.

-17. Roman military commander Hannibal filled jars of clay with poisonous snakes and had his soldiers throw them onto enemy ships during a naval battle to incite panic.
-He won.
+17. A Roman military commander named Hannibal Barca filled jars of clay with poisonous snakes and had his soldiers throw them onto enemy ships during a naval battle to incite panic and he won.

 18. Hog-nosed snakes will feign death by rolling on their back, and when rolled upright will roll back again as if to insist they're really dead.